styled-components/styled-components/README.md

 - [📝 "Scale" FUD and Style Components](https://medium.com/learnreact/scale-fud-and-style-components-c0ce87ec9772#.kzjba8lcg): Using components as low-level styling constructs
 - [🎙 The Future of Reusable CSS](https://www.youtube.com/watch?v=XR6eM_5pAb0): How component libraries should be styled, and why they're not yet
 - [📝 Rendering Khan Academy’s Learn Menu Wherever I Please](https://medium.com/@jdan/rendering-khan-academys-learn-menu-wherever-i-please-4b58d4a9432d#.w9nshye05): Documenting the move from the handlebars + less combo to react and inline styles
+- [🖥 Ryan's random thoughts about inline styles](https://www.youtube.com/watch?v=EkPcGS4TzdQ): Explaining some benefits of using styles in js

 ## Alternative Installation Methods